These are two old Christmas posts I wrote years ago, reposted now.

 There are some sacrifices in this job, and I am not advocating putting it before everything else in your life, but if you find meaning, even redemption in your work, that is no small thing.

-This year 2009, Christmas falls on Friday so I am off work.
-I will spend it gratefully with my family.
+This year 2021, Christmas falls on Saturday so I am off work.
+I spend it gratefully with my family.